Boondall, Queensland: History

 In 1975, Boondall Methodist Church was at 2218 Sandgate Road (approx 27.3471°S 153.0597°E), becoming Boondall Uniting Church after the amalgamation of the Methodist Church into the Uniting Church in Australia in 1977.
 In June 1990 the Uniting Church in Australia congregations of Boondall, Brighton, Sandgate and Shorncliffe decided to amalgamate.
 Their new Sandgate Uniting Church in Deagon was opened in Sunday 20 November 1994.

+The Brisbane Entertainment Centre was built by the Brisbane City Council and opened on Thursday 20 February 1986 with the first event being ice dancers Torvill and Dean.
+On 1 July 2002, the ownership was transferred to Stadiums Queensland.
+It has been operated since 1986 by ASM Global (formerly AEG Ogden Brisbane Pty Ltd).